francoPizzutti/mlchall/README.md

 - Input validations could be a little bit more exhaustive to cover all cases.
 - CacheService and cache configuration is a lot more improvable.
 - Test cases do not contemplate ALL the possibilities.
 They also do not cover the 100% of application codebase.
+- Dockerize the application and even add a docker-compose file if a database service is added to the architecture would be great.